SIGN UP NOW FOR

 - Advent marks the beginning of the Church Year.
 It begins on the fourth Sunday before Christmas and ends at sundown on Christmas Eve.

-emphasizes the Gospel of Matthew.
+emphasizes the Gospel of Luke.

 - Advent is the season of waiting for Christ to be born again.
 It is also the season of longing for the Messiah to come again at the end of the age.